kucrut/bedrock/README.md

-# WP Base
+# WP Stack

-WP Base is a modern WordPress stack based on [Bedrock](http://roots.io/wordpress-stack/) that helps you get started with the best development tools and project structure.
+WP Stack is a modern WordPress stack based on [Bedrock](http://roots.io/wordpress-stack/) that helps you get started with the best development tools and project structure.

 ## Quick Start